nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ## About Me

 I am a PhD candidate with a focus on Developmental Neuroscience working in the Sheridan and Propper Labs at The University of North Carolina at Chapel Hill.
-My research explores investigates neurodevelopmental mechanisms of transdiagnostic risk.
+My research investigates neurodevelopmental mechanisms of transdiagnostic risk.
 Specifically, I study how experiences of violence shape the development of learning, memory, and emotional response systems, and how these neurobiological systems interact with bodily systems (i.e., autonomic nervous system and microbiota).

 I use a variety of methodologies and approaches including task-based fMRI and structural MRI, physiology (ie, HRV, EDA), parent-reported and self-report questionnaires, genetic sequencing, psychiatric assessments, behavioral observations, statistical modeling, and machine learning.

-Additionally, I collaborate with scientists across disciplines to explore other questions such as how the brain processess social information and the role of prenatal exposures (ie stress, sleep, nutrition, toxic metals) on offspring neurodevelopment.
+Additionally, I collaborate with scientists across disciplines to explore other questions such as neural markers of psychiatric disorders and early origins of aberrant neurodevelopment starting at the prenatal period.

 ## Ongoing Projects